sjfakharian/Data-Insight-Tools/Bias_Detection.md

 - Requires modeling the causal mechanisms generating the data
 - Provides a more nuanced understanding of fairness than observational criteria

-The book notes that counterfactual analysis allows us to ask "what would have happened in a scenario that did not occur" and apply this to discrimination analysis[^1].
+The book notes that counterfactual analysis allows us to ask "what would have happened in a scenario that did not occur" and apply this to discrimination analysis.

 ## Intersectional Fairness Metrics